michechi/ThesisSDS/README.md

 # ThesisSDS
 Code of my master thesis
-I'm a master student of the university of Turin.
-I'm doing a M.Sc. called Stochastics and Data Science.
+I hold a M.Sc. in Stochastics and Data Science at the university of Turin.